 “[Were] excellent courses, very good lead trainers and resources.”

-The Bell Foundation’s Summer School is a series of five one-day English as an Additional Language (EAL) training courses for primary and secondary schools.
-It responds to the challenges that English state schools face in supporting over 1.5 million learners who speak English as an Additional Language, a figure which has more than doubled over the last ten years.
-Despite the growing number of EAL learners, research shows that training and support for schools, teachers and pupils remains inconsistent and can be difficult to access.
+The Bell Foundation’s Summer School is a series of one-day English as an Additional Language (EAL) training courses for primary and secondary school practitioners.
+The courses aim to support school staff working in multilingual, multicultural and diverse classrooms.
+There are now over 1.5 million learners who speak English as an Additional Language, a figure which has more than doubled over the last ten years.
+Despite the growing numbers of EAL learners, research shows that training and support for schools, teachers and pupils remains inconsistent and can be difficult to access.

-All Bell Foundation courses are informed by the latest English as an Additional Language (EAL), Initial Teacher Education (ITE) and Continuing Professional Development (CPD) research.
-They are designed to develop the skills, knowledge and confidence of school staff so they can provide more effective support for EAL learners.
+All Bell Foundation courses are informed by the latest research on English as an Additional Language, Initial Teacher Education and Continuing Professional Development.
+The courses also draw on the latest developments in pedagogy and the education sector, and are designed to develop the skills, knowledge and confidence of school staff so they can provide more effective support for EAL learners.